Shopify/polaris/src/components/Link/README.md

 Links should:

-- Consist of text that clearly describes either the action that the merchant will take or the location they’ll navigate to.
+- Consist of text that clearly describes either the action that merchants will take or the location they’ll navigate to.
 - Only be used in a sentence.
-For stand-alone navigational actions, [use the button component](/components/actions/button)
+For stand-alone navigational actions, [use the button component](/components/actions/button).

 ---